KamilaHase/MS1---International-Open-Preschool/README.md

 - **Navigation** - needs to link viewer across the website.
 Clicked repeatedly to links in menu to find out whether it leads properly to the pages and then the other way back as well.
 - **Circles and button links** - each circle on Home page contains text with link to other page in order to provide more information t the viewer.
 Links in each circle-area were clicked to check their functionality in all browsers.
 - **Footer** - all icons and link to Goeborg Stad were clicked and checked for their functionality.
-- **Events** - three regular events and one irregular event contain links i buttons to Contact page.
+- **Events** - three regular events and one irregular event contain links/ buttons to Contact page.
 All for buttons were checked and clicked repeatedly.
 - **Getting around** - each list item contains link to a tip for place where to go.
 Links were checked if they lead where they are supposed to.
 - **Contact** - Form was checked, all input items were filled in, after clicking on submit button a modal popup appears.
 Despite there was added validation-required, unfortunately at the current level of skills I cannot implement more tools for validation.
 Left for future development.